Are you wasting your employer's money every time you check Facebook, browse MNN, watch a YouTube video or laugh at a LOLcat?

 Another study, conducted in 2011 by researchers at the National University of Singapore, backs this up.
 That study found that mindlessly surfing the Web refreshed workers and made them more productive, even more than chatting with friends or co-workers did.
 The Web surfing provided what the researchers characterized as "an instant recovery" and gave them the energy to get back to work.
 "When you're stressed at work and feel frustrated, go cyberloaf," said researcher Don J.Q.
 Chen.
 "Go on the 'Net.
 After your break, you come back to work refreshed."

-Most recently, a new study out of Hiroshima University in Japan, published this September in the journal PLoS One, found that looking at cute pictures of baby animals actually served to increase concentration.
+A 2012 study out of Hiroshima University in Japan, published in the journal PLoS One, found that looking at cute pictures of baby animals actually served to increase concentration.
 Full-grown animals didn't do the trick: the cuter the animals in the photos, the better the test subjects fared at tests that required concentration and focus.
 The researchers write that in the future "cute objects may be used as an emotion elicitor to induce careful behavioral tendencies in specific situations, such as driving and office work."

 Are employers listening to any of these studies?
 Maybe.
 The Salary.com survey suggests rebranding the phrase "wasting time" and just making sure that employees can take short breaks.
 In the process, they may just increase their productivity.